 How many kinds of coffee are there?

-There are more than 120 different species of the Coffea but the two most famous ones are Arabica and Robusta (we’ll talk about these two and a few others in a bit).
+There are more than 120 different species of the Coffea but the two most famous ones are Arabica and Robusta; you can find a list of different types of coffee beans below.
 But don’t worry about running out of coffee options.
 There are more species being discovered; in 2008 they discovered 2 new species in Cameroon!

 Beans from different countries have different body, acidity, flavor, and aroma.
 These are not limited to the growing region only but also the characteristics of the bean type, coffee plant species, and processing.
 Generally, the names Java, Kona, Colombian are given to coffees based on the region where it is grown.